Virginia’s legislature votes to remove tribute to segregationist governor

 As governor from 1926 to 1930, Byrd modernized state government and observed strict budget discipline.
 He was a prominent budget hawk in the U.S. Senate, where he served from 1933 to 1965.
 He died in 1966.

-But Bryd was best known for engineering the state’s opposition to Brown.
+But Byrd was best known for engineering the state’s opposition to Brown.
 That included denying funding to integrated schools, authorizing the governor to close them and providing tuition grants to students attending segregated private academies.
 In 1958, the state seized and closed several schools in Warren County, Charlottesville and Norfolk to prevent their integration.
 Prince Edward County shuttered its schools for five years rather than admit Black students.

-Sen. Jill Vogel (R-Fauquier) argued on the floor that the tribute to Byrd should stay put.
+State Sen. Jill Holtzman Vogel (R-Fauquier) argued on the floor that the tribute to Byrd should stay put.
 She noted that Byrd, a Winchester newspaper publisher and apple grower, created the state’s highway system and adhered to “pay-as-you-go” budgeting as governor.

 Byrd’s segregationists policies were a “great stain on his career,” she said, “but he was a man of a certain time and a certain era.”